 -Temple B’nai Torah Sisterhood, Bellevue, WA

-WRJ is partnering with Amplifier to provide you the best possible resources for your sisterhood’s Tzedakah Collective.
-Amplifier is a network of giving circles motivated by Jewish values and inspired by change makers making a difference around the world.
+WRJ is partnering with Amplifier to provide you with the best possible resources for your sisterhood’s Tzedakah Collective.
+Amplifier is a network of giving circles motivated by Jewish values and inspired by changemakers making a difference around the world.

 Tzedakah Collectives can come in all shapes and sizes.
-They can range from 5 people to 100+, be comprised of any age range, connect on a variety of issue areas, and meet in either a common location or virtually.
-Some groups may meet quarterly, while others may meet every two weeks.
+They can range from 5 people to 100+, be comprised of any age range, connect on various issue areas, and meet in a common location or virtually.
+Some groups may meet quarterly, while others can meet every two weeks.
 The format is easily adapted to suit your community’s needs.

-- Tips for starting your Tzedakah Collective including how to recruit members, when to meet, and best practices for building consensus
+- Tips for starting your Tzedakah Collective include how to recruit members, when to meet, and best practices for building consensus

 - Jewish texts to begin each conversation